conantp/simplicity2/README.md

 [![Stories in Ready](https://badge.waffle.io/cityofasheville/simplicity2.png?label=ready&title=Ready)](https://waffle.io/cityofasheville/simplicity2)
 # SimpliCity II

+## NOTE: This is a customzied version of Simplicity II

 ## Getting started

 You'll need Node and Yarn installed, then run the following commands to download the repository, install dependencies, and launch a dev server: